sebastienb/quickEvents/README.md

 #Quick Events

 Drop this on a website to quickly enable event tracking for google analytics on websites and web apps.
 Some of the tracking is built for sites using bootstrap 3 but they can be removed or modified to work with other frameworks or scripts.

+###Requirements
+QuickEvents requires you to have jQuery and Google analytics on your site.
+To use simply add it to your footer after your other scripts.

-###Anchors
+###Anchors and Buttons
 First checks for a title tag, if none is present it then checks for the text inside the anchor and if none is present it used the `ID` and `Class` of the anchor.

 ###Bootstrap Modals